[Minor revision–posted 12/20/19 (replaces 6/22/18 edition)]

 c.
 The TTU center staff are supervised by the TTU center Resident Director to assure compliance with university-wide policies, procedures, and objectives.

-5. Texas Tech International Center Coordinators
+5. TTU International Center Coordinators

 Texas Tech center coordinators resident in the OIA are supervised by the Director of Study Abroad and evaluated by their direct supervisor with input from the Resident Director of the appropriate TTU center.
 Coordinator responsibilities are detailed in the Handbook for TTU International Centers.